 For just $2,000 you can help run an entire eye camp, give hundreds of people the ability to see again and live a life of brightness, dignity and respect.

-In 2025 AL Mustafa Welfare Trust conducted an extensive series of cataract surgery eye camps across Pakistan (Spring, Summer and Winter), to reach the rural and remote communities.
+In 2025 Al Mustafa Welfare Trust conducted an extensive series of cataract surgery eye camps across Pakistan (Spring, Summer and Winter), to reach the rural and remote communities.

 These eye camps were held in locations across Punjab, Sindh, Khyber Pakhtunkhwa, Balochistan, and Islamabad.
 Each camp provided OPD screenings, cataract diagnosis, and surgical referrals, with surgeries carried out by qualified medical professionals.